Governor postpones elections

 Ashcroft said he is “thankful to the local election authorities — your county clerks and boards of election — who have worked through developing health concerns to find a unified and secure means of implementing our next election.”

-The decision comes after Parson declared a state of emergency for Missouri on Friday, March 13.
+The decision came after Parson declared a state of emergency for Missouri on Friday, March 13.

 The release said the governor is authorized to “waive or suspend the operation of any statutory requirement or administrative rule prescribing procedures for conducting state business, where strict compliance with such requirements and rules would prevent, hinder, or delay necessary action by the department of health and senior services to respond to a declared emergency or increased health threat to the population” during a state of emergency.